stared/old-blog-gridsome-pre-2024/content/blog/from-jekyll/2020-03-02-types-tests-typescript/index.md

 ---
 layout: post
-title: "How I Learned to Stop Worrying and Love the Types & Tests"
+title: "How I learned to stop worrying and love the types & tests"
 slug: types-test-typescript
 date: 2020-03-02
 author: Piotr Migdał